Installation with venv

 venv\Scripts\activate

-Condensed: Everyday workflow to use Workbench with an existing virtual a environment
+Condensed: Everyday workflow to use Workbench within an existing virtual a environment

-You need to run these steps whenever you open a brand new terminal window to run workbench commands.
+You need to run these steps whenever you open a new terminal window to run Workbench.

 venv\Scripts\activate